siemens/industrialbenchmark/README.markdown

 	pip install dist/industrial_benchmark_python-2.0-py3-none-any.whl

+To test whether it works and to check out how current RL methods implemented in the stable_baselines package do on the benchmark:

+	python industrial_benchmark_python/test_baselines.py

 Documentation: The documentation is available online at: https://arxiv.org/abs/1709.09480

 	Source: D. Hein, S. Depeweg, M. Tokic, S. Udluft, A. Hentschel, T.A.
 Runkler, and V. Sterzing.
 "A benchmark